-If you’re new to thinking about the inner workings of the car parked in your driveway, you may not be aware of a critical bit of your car’s oily bits: the transmission.
+If you’re new to thinking about the inner workings of the car parked in your driveway, you may not be aware of a key player in your car’s oily bits: the transmission.

-Just like the gears on a ten-speed bike, the gears inside the transmission of your car shift to best deliver the power your engine is making to the wheels in order to move your car forward – or, in the case of reverse, move it backward.
+Just like the gears on a ten-speed bike, the gears of your car shift to deliver the optimal power your engine needs to propel the vehicle’s wheels.

 What Different Types of Transmissions Are In Cars?